-Public-funded special education programs have existed in all 50 states, the District of Columbia, and other U.S. territories since the late 1960s.
-Federal laws, including the Americans with Disabilities Act (ADA) and the Individuals with Disabilities Education Act (IDEA) have been established to ensure that children with disabilities receive free education that fits their individual needs and ability to learn.
+Public-funded special education programs are available in all 50 states, the District of Columbia and U.S. territories.
+These programs have operated since the late 1960’s.
+Federal laws, including the Americans with Disabilities Act (ADA) and the Individuals with Disabilities Education Act (IDEA), ensure that children with disabilities receive a free education that fits their individual needs.

-Although each public school district adjusts its special education department to meet its own local standards and budgets, kids with CP are entitled to participate in educational programs from age 3 till they either graduate from high school or reach their 21st birthday under Part B of the IDEA 2004 law Per the U.S. Department of Education, preschool children under the age of 3 are eligible for special education programs under IDEA 2004’s Part C.
+Although each public school district adjusts its special education department to meet its own local standards and budgets, kids with cerebral palsy are entitled to participate in educational programs from age three until they either graduate from high school or reach their 21st birthday.

-Generally, special education programs for disabled children begin at the preschool level, usually during their toddler stage of development.
+Generally, special education programs for disabled children begin at the preschool level, usually during the toddler years.
 Most special education teachers prefer to start the process of getting kids with cerebral palsy ready to enter the school system at an earlier age than non-disabled kids.
-This helps disabled kids have time to get used to being in a classroom environment with their peers.
-Additionally, this gives teachers and administrators time to figure out how to meet the needs of each child and to identify possible problems such as learning disabilities or behavioral issues ahead of time.
+This helps them have time to get used to being in a classroom environment with their peers.
+Additionally, this gives teachers and administrators time to figure out how to meet the needs of each child and to identify possible learning disabilities or behavioral issues.

-Special education programs have had the same basic goals even before the ADA and IDEA 2004 laws were passed: to give kids with disabilities free education and the skills they will need in order to lead normal and independent lives, at least as much as possible.
-In order to meet these goals, special education departments have a wide array of options and programs, including:
+Special education programs have had the same basic goals even before the ADA and IDEA laws were passed – to give kids with disabilities access to free education and skills they will need to lead normal and independent lives.
+In order to meet these goals, special education departments have a wide array of options and programs.

-This option is used for kids with CP and other physical disabilities who can participate in regular classes with their non-disabled peers.
-In some cases, younger students start school in a special education class and are mainstreamed once teachers determine that they can handle the stresses and academic demands of regular classes.
-In other cases, children with CP are mainstreamed sooner.
-In most cases, special ed students also receive individual physical and occupational therapy even if they are fully mainstreamed.
+This option is for kids with cerebral palsy and other physical disabilities who can participate in regular classes with regular education students.
+In some cases, younger students start school in a special education class and are “mainstreamed” once teachers determine that they can handle the stress and demands of regular classes.

 Special Education Classrooms for Severe Issues

-This option is available for children with more severe types of CP, especially those that have learning or behavioral problems.
-Other students who may need specialized education in self-contained departments include children with learning disabilities, vision problems, those who are deaf or hearing impaired, and kids with multiple disabilities.
+This option is available for children with more severe disabilities, especially those that have learning or behavioral problems.
+Other students who may need specialized education in self-contained departments include children with:

 This option is available for disabled students who are mostly mainstreamed but need help in some areas of academics.
-In reverse mainstreaming, a student attends a special education class and receives one-on-one tutoring in specific subjects (such as math or English) for at least one class per school day.
+In reverse mainstreaming, a student attends a special education class but also receives one-on-one tutoring.
+Tutoring involves a specific subject for at least one class per school day.

-Although the quality of special education programs varies widely from district to district because of the disparity in local funding, kids with cerebral palsy and other disabilities at least have these options.
-With laws such as IDEA 2004 and No Child Left Behind, special ed programs offer children with disabilities a chance to receive education, self-esteem, and skills that will help them lead active and more independent lives.
+The quality of special education programs varies across school districts.
+However, kids with cerebral palsy and other disabilities at least have these options.
+IDEA and No Child Left Behind provide programs that offer a chance for children to receive a proper education.
+But more than that, the programs build self-esteem and help children develop skills that will help them for life.